apache/flink-web/docs/content/posts/2025-10-14-kafka-dynamic-iceberg-sink.md

 ---

-Ingesting thousands of evolving Kafka topics into a lakehouse often creates complex, brittle pipelines that require constant manual intervention.
+Ingesting thousands of evolving Kafka topics into a lakehouse often creates complex, brittle pipelines that require constant manual intervention as its write patterns change.
 But what if your ingestion pipeline could adapt on its own, with zero downtime?

-Enter the **Flink Dynamic Iceberg Sink**, a powerful pattern for Apache Flink that allows users to seamlessly write streaming data into multiple Iceberg tables—dynamically, efficiently, and with full schema evolution support.
+Enter the **Flink Dynamic Iceberg Sink**, a powerful pattern for Apache Flink that allows users to write streaming data into multiple Iceberg tables—dynamically, efficiently, and with full schema evolution support.
 The sink can create and write to new tables based on instructions within the records themselves.
 As the schema of incoming records evolves, the dynamic sink automatically evolves the Iceberg table schema in the lakehouse.
 It can even adapt to changes in the table's partitioning scheme.
 The key is that all of this happens in real-time, **without a single job restart.**

 In this post, we'll guide you through building this exact system.
 We will start by exploring the limitations of traditional, static pipelines and then demonstrate how the dynamic sink pattern provides a robust, scalable solution.
 We'll focus on a common use case: ingesting Kafka data with dynamic Avro schemas sourced from a Confluent Schema Registry.
 By the end, you'll have a blueprint for building a scalable, self-adapting ingestion layer that eliminates operational toil and truly bridges your streams and your lakehouse.